Softwarearum/Softwarearum/src/content/blog/adding-new-post.md

 ## Adding Table of Contents

-By default, the Astro Lane theme does not include any table of contents in a post.
+By default, the Fiat Lux Labs theme does not include any table of contents in a post.
 However, you can add a table of contents by writing "Table of contents" in H2 format (## in markdown) and placing it where you want it to appear in your post.

 ```md
 ---